A leisurely, laid-back surf for one surfer can be a massive challenge for another.

 If the waves are big and heavy and you don’t have the skill to tackle them, it’s probably time to get out and find a calmer surf spot.

-If you keep facing off against waves that are beyond your skill level, you’re only going to risk damaging your board, and even your body.
+If you keep facing off against waves that are beyond your skill level, you’re only going to risk damaging your board, body and quite possibly someone else’s body.

 If you decide to head straight for those big waves, keep the following in mind that you can turn tail and ride a wave in on your stomach at any time.

-- Make sure you’re committed to riding the wave.
-You’re going to need that confidence behind you.
+- Do not hesitate.
+Make sure you’re committed to riding the wave.
+You’re going to need that confidence to catch waves.

 - From here, you can choose to ride the wave, paddle over it, or if you timed it wrong you can push under it.

 - If you have a shortboard, you can duck dive to get underneath it.
 If not, you’ll need to do a turtle roll.

-To perform a turtle roll, just lay flat on the board, grip the rails tightly, and then flip it over, so that you’re underneath the water and the board is above you.
+To perform a turtle roll, just lay flat on the surfboard, grip the rails tightly, and then flip it over, so that you’re underneath the water and the board is above you.
 The wave should wash over you fairly harmlessly on smaller days.
 On bigger days your should hold onto your surfboard like your life depends on it to prevent it from getting ripped out of your hands.